Math Challenge

 • List students' names who continuously participate at the program on the 'FAMOUS WALL OF MATH CHALLENGE MATHLETES'

-• Call out names during end of the year school assembly.
+• Call out names during end of the year's school assembly.

 sample of certificate

-While most schools gave end of the year awards (medals or trophies or certificates).
+While most schools give end of the year awards (medals or trophies or certificates).
 Not all schools give prizes for each challenge.
 The following are ideas that came up from different schools:

 • For each Math Challenge, students get shout-out from principal during morning announcement, lunch with the principals, famous mathlete picture (photo taken with 'math bear' or 'math beagle').

 • Norman Rockwell Elementary had a lottery system for each challenge.
-12 qualified entries are picked.
+12 qualified entries are picked (for each challenge).
 I believe they did this so that at least 180 students will get a small prize in the rotation (12 x 15 challenges).
 Prizes are budgeted and set at the beginning of the school year.

 • Rosa Parks and Smith Elementary both graded the students' solutions.
 It took them sometimes, but they have a couple of volunteers to grade the papers.
 Rosa Parks gave back each math challenge to students.
 Smith gave papers back at the end of the program.